Understanding your health

 The most common symptoms are:

-• Pain or tenderness on the side of the hip that appears more often gradually
+• Pain or tenderness on the side of the hip that develops gradually

-• The pain may radiate down the side of the thigh
+• Pain that may radiate along the side of the thigh

-• The pain may be worse at night and when lying on your side
+• Pain worse at night, especially when lying on the affected side

 • Standing on one leg